Elagoht/Passenger-Desktop/README.md

 ##  Running the Project

 You MUST have the Passenger CLI on the `src-tauri` directory to run the project.
 The CLI is not included in this repository, but you can build from the source code or download the latest release from the [Passenger CLI repository](https://github.com/Elagoht/Passenger-CLI).
+The executable file must be renamed to `passenger`.

 > [!NOTE]
 > For now, before implementations, export a secret key manually to create and access to your database: